abc123me/Cheatsheets/linux.md

 - `/tmp` - Temporary files, deleted when system is rebooted
 - `/var` - Logging and other system information
 - `/opt` - Optional files and folders (rarely used)
+- `/media` and `/mnt`
+  - Normally used as places to mount drives, etc.
+  - `/mnt` normally contains user specially mounted devices
+  - `/media` normally contains media such as cd-roms, flashdrives, floppies, etc.

 # Linux 101 - Commands
 ## Directory navigation